 Student teams can apply to be part of an exciting robotics challenge that sees them involved in special missions.
 Teamwork, robots, design, discovery, fun and loads of LEGO are all part of the mix, as are real-world challenges, teacher support and some great prizes.

 This isn’t a one-off challenge.
-It’s a curriculum-linked programme that sees students (11-14s) working together in teams to solve real-world engineering, technology and computing challenges.
+It’s a curriculum-linked programme that sees students (11 to 14s) working together in teams to solve real-world engineering, technology and computing challenges.

 Student teams across the country learn how to build, program and control autonomous LEGO robots to complete a series of short, exciting missions using LEGO® MINDSTORMS® Education EV3 sets.
 From speed racing to humanitarian aid, they’ll demonstrate their skills through a digital portfolio celebrated at digital events held around the country.

 The journey starts in school.
 The challenge events are the culmination of a ten-week extra-curricular or in-school programme where students learn how to design and control their robots to complete the challenges.
 It’s all with the help of our structured activity plans and learning software, and we’ll also provide you with training and equipment.

 Activities can be run with your team outside the classroom or during lessons.
 The challenge could take your team all the way from regional heats to the UK final!

 Your team will research, design, plan, implement and present their own solution to a contemporary engineering problem gaining feedback on their work from the engineering community.
 The challenge will open up potential new careers to your students and help put their school learning into context.

-There are five parts to the Tomorrow's Engineers EEP Robotics Challenge.
+There are five parts to the Robotics Challenge.

 The challenges will take place at challenge events, which are the culmination of a ten-week extra-curricular or in-school programme that will see your students learning how to design and control their robots in order to complete the environmental challenges, as well as developing their research project.
 This is all with the help of our structured activity plans and learning software, as well as equipment and full training.